-The decision logic and guidance which follow, are not part of the harmonized classification system, but have been provided here as additional guidance.
+The decision logic and guidance, which follow, are not part of the harmonized classification system, but have been provided here as additional guidance.
 It is strongly recommended that the person responsible for classification studies the criteria before and during use of the decision logic.

-To classify a self-heating substance or mixture, test method N.4, as described in Part III, subsection 33.3.1.6 of the UN Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria, should be performed.
+To classify a self-heating substance, test method N.4, as described in 33.3.1.6 of the UN Recommendations on the Transport of Dangerous Goods, Manual of Tests and Criteria, should be performed.
 Classification is according to decision logic 2.11.

-The classification procedure for self-heating substances or mixtures need not be applied if the results of a screening test can be adequately correlated with the classification test and an appropriate safety margin is applied.
+The classification procedure for self-heating substances need not be applied if the results of a screening test can be adequately correlated with the classification test and an appropriate safety margin is applied.
 Examples of screening tests are:

-- (a) The Grewer Oven test (VDI guideline 2263, part 1, 1990, Test methods for the Determination of the Safety Characteristics of Dusts) with an onset temperature 80 K above the reference temperature for a volume of 1 l; - (b) The Bulk Powder Screening Test (Gibson, N. Harper, D. J. Rogers, R. Evaluation of the fire and explosion risks in drying powders, Plant Operations Progress, 4 (3), 181 189, 1985) with an onset temperature 60 K above the reference temperature for a volume of 1 l.
+- (a) The Grewer Oven test (VDI guideline 2263, part 1, 1990, Test methods for the Determination of the Safety Characteristics of Dusts) with an onset temperature 80 K above the reference temperature for a volume of 1 l; - (b) The Bulk Powder Screening Test (Gibson, N. Harper, D. J. Rogers, R. Evaluation of the fire and explosion risks in drying powders, Plant Operations Progress, 4 (3), 181 189, 1985) with an onset temperature 60 K above the reference temperature for a volume of 11

-Decision logic 2.11 for self-heating substances and mixtures
+Decision logic 2.11 for self-heating substances

-SUBSTANCES AND MIXTURES WHICH, IN CONTACT WITH WATER, EMIT FLAMMABLE GASES
+SUBSTANCES WHICH, IN CONTACT WITH WATER, EMIT FLAMMABLE GASES